tuesdaydevv/Hive-Hub-Macro/README.md

 first make sure python is installed

-double click install.bat, this will install the dependencies once that is done double click start.bat and it should work
+double click install.bat, this will install the dependencies. once that is done double click start.bat and it should work